Warranty and Repair

 Where are Tarptents made?

 Tarptent uses globally sourced materials and manufacturing.
-Every shelter is designed, assembled, checked and shipped by staff from our workshop in Nevada City, CA.
+Every shelter is designed, assembled, checked, and shipped by staff from our office in Nevada City, CA.

 What are Tarptents made of?